Local Hero (film): Legacy

 The minor planet 7345 Happer is named after Lancaster's character in the film and his quest to have a comet named after him.

 The song "Going Home: The Theme of the Local Hero", from the soundtrack, is used as the walk-on music for Newcastle United F.C. at St James' Park.
 Mark Knopfler, the composer, grew up in Newcastle and is a fan of the club.

+The same song is used at Tranmere Rovers F.C. following the final whistle of the match.
+This is due to the longstanding links between Birkenhead and Texas.

 This film was inspiration for the television series Northern Exposure, as it was a favourite of series writer Joshua Brand.

 In October 2025, the film was screened as 'Tribute to David Puttnam' at the 20th Rome Film Festival.

 Stage musical adaptation

 A stage musical based on the film premiered at the Royal Lyceum Theatre, Edinburgh in 2019.
 The musical featured music and lyrics by Knopfler (writer of the film soundtrack) and a book by Bill Forsyth (original film screenwriter and director) and David Greig, and was directed by John Crowley.